Efforts to ban TikTok in the United States: First Trump administration (2017–2021)

 In December 2019, the United States Army and Navy banned TikTok on government devices after the Department of Defense labeled it a security risk.
 Before the policy change, army recruiters had been using the platform to attract young people.
 Unofficial promotional videos continue to be posted on TikTok under personal accounts, drawing the ire of government officials, but they have also helped boost the number of enlistees; several accounts have millions of views and followers.

+On July 7, 2020, U.S. Secretary of State Mike Pompeo announced that the government was considering banning TikTok.
+In response, Sarah Cook, Freedom House's research director for China, Hong Kong, and Taiwan, suggested that Trump's proposed TikTok ban may threaten free speech and "set a very problematic precedent" for banning apps in the United States.
+Patrick Jackson, chief technology officer of privacy company Disconnect, said the app sends an abnormal amount of data—mostly information about the phone—to its server, but there is limited evidence that TikTok shares that data with the Chinese government.
+He also noted that the amount of collected data was similar to that collected by American-originated social media platforms and was less than that collected by Facebook.